By Lim Zeng Hao

 According to Mr Trogan, even before the COVID-19 outbreak, Kryon’s leaders firmly believed in the genuine business value of RPA.
 However, the advent of the pandemic has made RPA’s benefits even more visible.

 With significant numbers of the workforce now shuttered inside their homes, organisations are seeing first hand how the exclusive reliance on human labour could compromise critical business processes.
 But RPA ensures that business operations can stay uninterrupted even in times of crisis, explained Mr Trogan.
 After all, robots can work around the clock and never get sick.

-Improving productivity through automation can also provide life-saving value.
-Kryon is now working with many government entities, healthcare services and banks to implement solutions to help them cope with this pandemic.
+As part of Singapore's digitalisation goals, improving productivity through automation can also provide life-saving value.
+Kryon is now working with many government entities, healthcare services, and banks to implement digital solutions to help them cope with this pandemic.
 For example, Kyron provided an RPA solution for Maccabi Healthcare Services, one of Israel’s largest health maintenance organisations, in just 48 hours.
 Using Kyron’s solution, the organisation was able to upload its COVID-19 test results 60% faster, which meant that life-saving medical treatment could be administered to those in need much more promptly.